-Every relationship gone badly goes through these four stages.
+Every relationship break down goes through these four stages.
 If you become aware of the situation at any of these stages you can choose to make things better or move on.
 Different people will experience these stages differently.
 There will be times when you will find yourself feeling frustrated and going insane all over.
 Your perception and willingness to work at the relationship will decide the outcome.

 - Stage One – Resistance